 Why Mistakes Matter

-One of my favorite moments from our conversation came when Rebecca spoke about creativity and failure.
+One of my favorite moments from our conversation came when Rebekah spoke about creativity and failure.

 In a world obsessed with polished results, she believes the messy middle deserves more attention.